arthwang/vsc-prolog/README.md

 ## Requirements

-Latest versions of VS code and SWI-Prolog installed.
+Latest versions of VS code and SWI-Prolog/ECLiPSe installed.

 ## Configurations

   * There are seven configurable settings with default values in VSC-Prolog:
+    * "prolog.dialect": "swi",

+      What dialect of prolog used:
+        * swi: SWI-Prolog
+        * ecl: ECLiPSe(eclipseclp).

     * "prolog.executablePath": "/usr/bin/swipl"